3 Myths Surrounding Getting Clients with Your Marketing Activities

 This is perhaps the most obvious one, right?
 You enroll clients into your coaching program – you get hired as a coach by a client who will pay you.
 Simple.

-Client Enrollment can happen as a result of a Complimentary Session – or whatever other fancy names some call it – that can happen as:
+Client Enrollment can happen as a result of a Complimentary Session, Discovery Session, or whatever other fancy names some call it.
+This session can happen as:

-Or can also enroll clients in a webinar, workshop or other type of public speaking, or, if you are lucky – and this is super rare – can get hired out of the blue, through your website.
+Or can also enroll clients in a webinar, workshop or other type of public speaking; enroll the client from within an eCourse or Video Course they signed up for; or, if you are lucky – and this is super rare – can get hired out of the blue, through your website.

-Usually to enroll clients, we first develop a relationship with them – we connect, communicate… perhaps they consumed one of our free offers (eCourse, video course, etc.); or perhaps were in one of our low-paid membership or online coaching courses and now they want to step it up and want one-on-one coaching.
+Most of us enroll clients into our coaching services, AFTER we first develop a relationship with them – we connect, communicate, nurture the relationship - perhaps they consumed one of our free offers (eCourse, video course, etc.); or perhaps were in one of our low-paid membership or online coaching courses and now they want to step it up and want one-on-one coaching.

 The bottom line is: rarely anyone gets hired through a first meeting.
 The name of the “game” is Relationship Marketing – People do business with people they know, like and trust.